-The comparator of interest for this evaluation was placebo.
-As noted in Section 3 and above, severe limitations on the applicability of small trials comparing elagolix to other active agents, and limitations on the broader evidence base preventing indirect comparisons, restricted the comparator to that used in the Phase III trials.
+The comparator of interest was no active treatment.
+As noted in Section 3 and above, severe limitations on the applicability of small trials comparing elagolix to other active agents, and limitations on the broader evidence base preventing indirect comparisons, restricted the comparator to that used in the elagolix Phase III trials.

-Key Model Characteristics and Assumptions
+Key Model Characteristics, Choices and Assumptions

 The base case analysis took a health system perspective and focused on direct medical care costs only.
 Outcomes were estimated until 50 years of age, the average age of menopause onset, to capture the potential lifetime impacts of short-term and ongoing treatment with elagolix and pain management.
 The time horizon was based on the proposed mechanism of action of elagolix, inducing a hypo-estrogenic state, which occurs with natural menopause at around 50 years of age for the average women.
 Costs and outcomes were discounted at 3% per year.
-Model assumptions are described in Table 4.2.
+Model choices and assumptions are described in Table 4.2.